Gastric outlet obstruction: Pathophysiology

-In a peptic ulcer it is believed to be a result of edema and scarring of the ulcer, followed by healing and fibrosis, which leads to obstruction of the gastroduodenal junction (usually an ulcer in the first part of the duodenum).
+In a peptic ulcer, it is believed to be a result of edema and scarring of the ulcer, followed by healing and fibrosis, which leads to obstruction of the gastroduodenal junction (usually an ulcer in the first part of the duodenum).

 Diagnosis

-The most confirmatory investigation is endoscopy of upper gastrointestinal tract.
+The most confirmatory investigation is an endoscopy of the upper gastrointestinal tract.

 Laboratory often find hypochloremic, hypokalemic, and alkalotic due to loss of hydrogen chloride and potassium.
 High urea and creatinine levels may also be observed if the patient is dehydrated.

-Abdominal X-ray may show a gastric fluid level which would support the diagnosis.
+An abdominal X-ray may show a gastric fluid level, which would support the diagnosis.

-Barium meal and follow through may show an enlarged stomach and pyloroduodenal stenosis.
+Barium meal and follow-through may show an enlarged stomach and pyloroduodenal stenosis.

-Gastroscopy may help with cause and can be used therapeutically.
+Gastroscopy may help with the cause and can be used therapeutically.

 Differential diagnosis

 The differential diagnosis of gastric outlet obstruction may include: early gastric carcinoma, hiatal hernia, gastroesophageal reflux, adrenal insufficiency, and inborn errors of metabolism.

 Treatment

 Treatment of gastric outlet obstruction depends on the cause, but is usually either surgical or medical.